Work on a new world-class cycling facility at Doncaster Dome has been completed and it opened to the public on 27 September 2019.

 - cements Doncaster as a cycling hub

 - builds on Doncaster's cycling legacy which has blossomed in recent years thanks to hosting world-renowned cycling events

 - encourages more people to get into sport, get active and have a healthier lifestyle

 The Doncaster Council project has been made possible thanks to a significant cash injection from the Places to Ride capital grants programme.

 The programme is a commitment from the UK Government, through a unique partnership between British Cycling, Sport England and the Department for Digital, Culture, Media & Sport (DCMS).
 To find out more information visit www.britishcycling.org.uk/placestoride

-Doncaster Council’s in-house construction team is the principal contractor for the scheme, with local firm Derek Lewis Ltd carrying out most of the civil works.
+Doncaster Council’s in-house construction team was the principal contractor for the scheme, with local firm Derek Lewis Ltd carrying out most of the civil works.

-The circuit will be operated by Doncaster Culture and Leisure Trust who run Doncaster Dome and other leisure facilities across the borough.
+The circuit is operated by Doncaster Culture and Leisure Trust who run Doncaster Dome and other leisure facilities across the borough.